Promoting the Advancement of Black Women in Music

 Tanisha Jackson; Attorney, Writer, Music Historian

 SCALE is developed by Straightforward Consulting and Limelight Studios in collaboration with partners like YMCA Lighthouse, Barrels to Beethoven, and collaborative insight from Black women in the music and creative arts industry.
-The SCALE Fellowship is supported by the Arts, Equity, Reimagined Fund and Advancing Black Arts Program, an initiative of the Heinz Endowments, Pittsburgh Foundation, and The Opportunity Fund.
+The SCALE Fellowship is supported by the Arts, Equity, Reimagined Fund and Advancing Black Arts Program, an initiative of the Heinz Endowments and Pittsburgh Foundation.
 The program will launch on February 18th 2021.
 The inaugural program is open to Black women in the Pittsburgh region.

 The application opens on November 27th and closes on December 31st.
 Applicants will be notified by January 15th of their acceptance in the program.
 Click on the link below to begin you application.